Improve your occupational therapy documentation.

-Our notes help us track patient progress, communicate with other healthcare providers, and defend our rationale for our treatment choices.
+Our occupational therapy notes help us track patient progress, communicate with other healthcare providers, and defend our rationale for our treatment choices.

-But, as we all know, charting can take FOREVER—and we might not have as much time as we’d like to do it justice.
+But, as we all know, documentation can take FOREVER—and we might not have as much time as we’d like to do it justice.

 We are constantly grappling between wanting to write the perfect OT note—one that succinctly says what we did and why we did it—and finishing our documentation as quickly as possible.